sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Now wait a minute, you say.
 That can’t be right.
 I can’t change an int32 to an int64 in my package without potentially breaking clients, as this example shows.

-That’s true. there's something I haven’t mentioned yet.
+That’s true.
+There's something I haven’t mentioned yet.
 It turns out to simplify things immensely.
 The compatibility rule for numeric types — in fact, _all the **type** compatibility rules I've been telling you about_ — assume that the type in question is the underlying type of a defined type.
 Or in plain English, that the type has a name.

 According to this definition of compatibility, you can’t compatibly change a type unless you've named it.